TheDIGuy/TetraInterp-DCTL/README.md

 The parameters are normalized in the UI params section, rather than in the vectorization.
 This means that the UI will show the actual default values for each corner (for example, `Red-Red` is `1.000`), as opposed to being zeroed out.
 This may not be your preferred behaviour, in which case you can use Nick's original code.

+The slider range has been significantly expanded.
+I don't really see a reason the the minimum amount should allow a primary corner to subtract past gray.
+It does keep the sliders centered, though.
+You can easily set them to whatever you like.

+I tried keeping it fairly similar to the Nuke expression, though it doesn't have hard limits on numerical input, only the sliders.

 ## Credits

 - Originally [reconstructed for Nuke](https://github.com/calvinsilly/Tetrahedral-Interpolation) by calvinsilly